Endosteal Dental Implants in Seattle, WA

 Proper dental implant care is essential to ensure their longevity.
 At Maring Surgical, we provide comprehensive guidelines to help you maintain your new smile.
 Follow these tips for optimal results:

-- Practice Good Oral Hygiene: Brush twice daily with a soft-bristled toothbrush and low-abrasive toothpaste.
+• Practice Good Oral Hygiene: Brush twice daily with a soft-bristled toothbrush and low-abrasive toothpaste.
 Floss daily using a floss threader or interdental brush to clean around the implant.

-- Use Antibacterial Mouthwash: Rinse with a mouthwash to reduce bacteria and prevent gum inflammation.
+• Use Antibacterial Mouthwash: Rinse with a mouthwash to reduce bacteria and prevent gum inflammation.

-- Avoid Hard or Sticky Foods: During the healing period, stick to a soft-food diet to protect the implant site.
+• Avoid Hard or Sticky Foods: During the healing period, stick to a soft-food diet to protect the implant site.
 After healing, avoid chewing on hard objects like ice to prevent damage.

-- Quit Smoking: Smoking can impair healing and increase the risk of implant failure.
+• Quit Smoking: Smoking can impair healing and increase the risk of implant failure.
 Our team can provide resources to help you quit

 Endosteal Implants vs. Other Tooth Replacement Options

 Endosteal implants offer a permanent and highly durable solution for missing teeth.
 They provide a natural look and feel, closely mimicking the function of natural teeth.
 One of their standout benefits is their ability to prevent bone loss by stimulating the jawbone, which helps maintain facial structure over time.
-However, they come with a higher initial cost, require dental implant surgery, and involve a longer treatment timeline.

 Dental bridges are an alternative to tooth replacement if you’re not a candidate for dental implants.
 However, bridges require adjacent teeth to be filed down to support the restoration, which can compromise healthy tooth structure.
-They also don’t stimulate the jawbone, so bone loss may occur over time, and they may need replacement after five to 15 years.
+They also don’t stimulate the jawbone, so bone loss may occur over time, and additionally, they may need replacement after five to 15 years.

 Dentures are another option for replacing missing teeth, particularly when multiple teeth or a full arch are involved.
-However, because they rest directly on the gums and underlying bone, they don’t stimulate the bone and may contribute to bone loss over time.
+However, because they rest directly on the gums and underlying bone, they don’t stimulate the bone and will cause bone loss over time.
 This can affect facial structure and the long-term fit of the denture.
 Additionally, dentures can slip or shift during eating and speaking, as they rely solely on suction or adhesive for stability.
 If you’re an implant candidate, a more secure and functional alternative involves placing a few strategically positioned dental implants to anchor the denture.
 This approach greatly improves stability, comfort, chewing ability, and overall confidence.

 Frequently Asked Questions